Date & Venue

 Implications of artificial intelligence for the future of art and design universities

 The digital transformation is rapidly advancing.
 Increasingly, Artificial intelligence plays a defining role in the lasting changes that living and working environments are undergoing.
 In the private sector, in the sciences, in public institutions, and in design and art, self-learning systems are used to optimise the analysis of unfathomable amounts of data, to automate processes, and to develop and design solutions.
 On the one hand, this development is driven by an optimistic hope of having found a new path to overcoming the complex problems of this world; on the other hand, advocates of technological singularity stoke old fears of a super-intelligence that could outstrip the creative genius of humanity and assume power over it.
-AI raises ethical and legal questions: when algorithms make decisions that affect society, such as when personal data is collected unnoticed for economic or political purposes; or when facial recognition software makes false assumptions based on having assigned an ethnicity to a face, not only reproducing but reinforcing prejudices.
-The behaviour of self-learning systems speaks volumes about those who programme them, reveals their ways of thinking and acting.
+AI raises ethical and legal questions when algorithms make decisions that affect society.

 The third SwissGradNet Discovery Conference will focus on the implications of a future shaped by AI for higher education institutions.
 Together with exponents from the creative industries, the arts and universities, relevant fields of action for the successful further development of teaching and research at art and design universities are to be outlined.

-Martin Wiedmer, Head of SwissGradNet, Vice Dean Head of Research of the Lucerne School of Art and Design, Lucerne University of Applied Sciences and Arts
+Dean of the Lucerne School of Art and Design, Lucerne University of Applied Sciences and Arts

 For all questions, please contact Claudia Ramseier.